Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 - Access to app dashboards for deployed apps
 - Access to the Render logs
 - Management of environment variables
-- History of "Latest Activity," which will show the timeline of recent deployments
+- "Events" which will show the timeline of recent deployments

 ## General Render Debugging Strategies